nyfok/FairyDatabase/Readme.md

 <b>Good Performance:</b><br>
 Write Speed: FairyDatabase is 8+ times faster then using OS file system to save files.<br>
 Read Speed: FairyDatabase is 10+ times faster then using OS file system to save files.<br>
-(Please refer to /Test/Test/PerformanceTest/ to check the performance test resut.)<br>
+(Please refer to <a href="https://github.com/nyfok/FairyDatabase/tree/develop/Test/Test/PerformanceTestResultsReference">/Test/Test/PerformanceTest/</a> to check the performance test resut.)<br>

 <b>Space Saving:</b> <br>
 Write 10000 1200Bytes files to file system will take 39.0 MB disk space (up to disk drive's cluster settings).<br>
 Write 10000 1200Bytes files to FairyDatabase will take 14.0 MB disk space (disk driver's cluster settings will not influence space a lot.)<br>

 <b>Multiple Thread and Processes Support</b> <br>
 Currently, FairyDatabase support multiple thread and processes.
 Internal, FairyDatabase use ShareMemory/Mutex to synchronize different threads or processes.
-All these are already supported, what you need to do is just import the FairyDatabase.<br>
+All these are already supported, what you need to do is just import the FairyDatabase.
 If future, FairyDatabase may support network grid version if I have time to continue upgrade this program.<br>

 <h2>How to use it</h2>